michalm138/astek-python/README.md

 # ASTEK - Python task

 ### Setup:
 Install all necessary modules.
-I prefer to use a virtual environment.
+I recommend you to use a virtual environment.
 ```
 pip install -r requirements.txt
 ```